ma-juarez/SQL_Database_management/README.md

 # SQL_Database_management
+This documents were created and used in 2020 for the Database course in the Universidad Politécnica de Madrid

 The code and database included are part of the final project for the Data Bases course.
 The project focuses around programmatic access to SQL databases.
 The project  consists of a script that contains the Python code of the program to access the database included.
 It is structured with a main menu that allows the user to choose a type of query to perform on the disnet_drugslayer database, as well as deletions, insertions, and modifications.
 This menu functions through a function that allows returning to the main menu from submenus.
 The menu is in Spanish (required by the course).